Advanced Usage of Tool Sandbox¶

 (Optional) K8S Settings¶

-To configure settings specific to Kubernetes in your sandbox server, ensure you set CONTAINER_DEPLOYMENT=k8s
+To configure settings specific to Kubernetes in your sandbox server, ensure you set CONTAINER_DEPLOYMENT=k8s to activate this feature.
+Consider adjusting the following parameters:

 Parameter |